Total Solar Eclipse viewing events in MO and IL

 Venue: Jefferson Barracks Park, south St. Louis County

-Food trucks and more!
+Eight Food trucks, live music and more!

 9:00 am Gates Open for parking